 As you may have guessed, it is the command A that can be used to override a grab-bag of default settings.
-The available options affect sizes and interpretation of accidentals, dot positions, space before the first note of every bar, space between staves, slur package selection, vertical positioning of Type K postscript slurs, line-breaking Type-K slurs, curvature of Type-K slurs, naming of parts, brackets for non-beamed xtuplets, and inputting so-called normal include files.
+The available options affect sizes and interpretation of accidentals, dot positions, space before the first note of every bar, space between staves, slur package selection, vertical positioning of Type K postscript slurs, line-breaking Type-K slurs, curvature of Type-K slurs, naming of parts, vertical positioning of rests in 2-voice staves, brackets for non-beamed xtuplets, and inputting so-called normal include files.